 Road freight transport

 This form of freight transportation is the most popular, mainly because it is the final stage of handling shipments before they reach their destination in warehouses or distribution centers.
-Of course, road transport with truck and trailers go far beyond and is the core element of the supply chain.
-Road transportation of goods includes a variety of shipping operations dependent from logistics, with trucks and trailers as the main types of vehicles.
+Of course, road transport with trucks and trailers goes far beyond and is the core element of the supply chain.
+Road transportation of goods includes a variety of shipping operations dependent on logistics, with trucks and trailers as the main types of vehicles.
 These vehicles can transport cargo from airports and ports, carry raw materials from mines, deliver windmills to power plants, and much more.
 The range of shipment is highly diverse, with no limits.
+Nevertheless, shippers and carriers must efficiently manage documentation tailored to the specific cargo being transported.
+Three specific elements can affect the required documents in road transportation:

 Main types of vehicle body